jaybourasi/Optimization-of-Medical-Inventory/README.md

 - Insights & Recommendations – Suggested stock optimization strategies to reduce waste and improve procurement efficiency.

 ## Achievements
-- Reduced underutilized inventory by 20%, optimizing stock utilization.
+- ✅Reduced underutilized inventory by 20%, optimizing stock utilization.
-- Cut storage and management costs by 25%, enhancing cost efficiency.
+- ✅Cut storage and management costs by 25%, enhancing cost efficiency.
-- Improved procurement planning using data-driven insights.
+- ✅Improved procurement planning using data-driven insights.

 ## Dashboards for this project